Measurement of the mean excitation energy of liquid argon: Systematic uncertainties

-\figureshape According to the manufacturer and CERN-PS-90-42-AR~\cite{johnson1990development}, chromox scintillator has an extinction coefficient of $(8\pm 1)$\,cm$^{-1}$ for its peak light production frequency of 693\,nm.
-However, a more recent study by Cook, Tresca and Lefferts 2014~\cite{Cook_2014} measured the attenuation length using transmission of 633\,nm light to be $(0.05\pm0.01)$\,cm, i.e. an extinction coefficient of $(20\pm 4)$\,cm$^{-1}$, and also found that including a Birks' quenching factor gives a better fit to proton irradiation data.
-Their reported best fit was for a Birks' constant of $2.33\times 10^{-2}\,\mathrm{g\,MeV^{-1} cm^{-2}}$ and attenuation length of $0.058$\,cm or $0.057$\,cm (both values are quoted).
+According to the manufacturer and CERN-PS-90-42-AR~\cite{johnson1990development}, chromox scintillator has an extinction coefficient of $(8\pm 1)$\,cm$^{-1}$ for its peak light production frequency of 693\,nm.
+A more recent study by Cook, Tresca and Lefferts 2014~\cite{Cook_2014} measured the attenuation length using transmission of 633\,nm light --- substantially below the peak emission --- to be $(0.05\pm0.01)$\,cm, i.e. an extinction coefficient of $(20\pm 4)$\,cm$^{-1}$, and also found that including a Birks' quenching factor gives a better fit to proton irradiation data.
+Their best fit was for a Birks' constant of $2.33\times 10^{-2}\,\mathrm{g\,MeV^{-1}\,cm^{-2}}$ and attenuation length of $0.058$\,cm or $0.057$\,cm (both values are quoted).
 This quenching constant is large compared to typical values for inorganic scintillators, although not outside what has been measured before~\cite{Adriani}.

-However, the effect of scintillator quenching is to flatten the Bragg peak, since quenching suppresses light production from low energy protons.
-This is substantially at odds with our data, which prefers a sharper Bragg peak than Monte Carlo predicts even without quenching.
+The effect of scintillator quenching is to flatten the Bragg peak, since quenching suppresses light production from low energy protons.
+This is substantially at odds with our data, which prefers a sharper Bragg peak than the simulation predicts even without quenching.
 A resimulation of Cook's setup was performed to investigate this discrepancy.
-Using the data from their Figure~2, we find that a much smaller Birks' constant along with a shorter attenuation length fits the data somewhat better (see \fig{cook}).
+Using the data from their Figure~2, we find that a much smaller Birks' constant along with a shorter attenuation length fits the data slightly better (see \fig{cook}).
 Since they viewed their scintillator from the back, both parameters result in loss of light for protons with a range shorter than the scintillator thickness, and so the two effects cannot be readily separated.
+On the other hand, both their direct attenuation measurement and the manufacturer's statement disfavor a shorter length.